IvoSteimanis/migration-SLR/README.md

 # Steps to replicate the tables and figures
 ## General information:
 - Instructions for replication of the results using Stata.
 All do-files were created in Stata 16.
-- There are 4 folders (DO-FILES, DTA-FILES, OUTPUT, XLS-FILES), in the replication package.
-Copy these folders to your computer in a common directory
+- There are 4 subfolders (DO-FILES, DTA-FILES, OUTPUT, XLS-FILES) in the replication_package folders.
+Copy these folders to your local computers and continue with the next step.

 ## Do-files:
 - In the DO-FILES folder run the __“00_master.do”__ to replicate the results reported in the main manuscript and the supplementary materials.
 The results will be saved in the OUTPUT folder.
 All additional Stata packages will be automatically installed.